-Board Independence: The NC conducts an annual review to determine the independence of the Directors according to the guidelines of the 2018 Code and Rule 210(5)(d) of the SGX-ST Listing Manual.
-The NC also considers all nature of relationships and circumstances that could influence the judgement and decisions of the Directors before tabling its findings and recommendations to the Board for approval.
+Board Independence: The NC conducts an annual review to determine the independence of the Directors according to the guidelines of the 2018 Code and the SGX-ST listing rules.
+The NC also considers the nature of relationships and circumstances that could influence the judgement and decisions of the Directors and deliberates the independence of the Directors based on their conduct and judgement before tabling its findings and recommendations to the Board for approval.